-ea is a national drink in Sudan, and holds a special position in the customs and tradition of the Sudanese.
+ea is a national drink in Sudan, and holds a special position L in the customs and tradition of the Sudanese.
 As Sudanese, the people of Darfur cherish tea drinking as an essential part of their daily lives.
-Usually most Darfuris say that one cannot function without a morning cup of tea.
-In the afternoon, tea is considered to be both refreshment and a relief to the body.
+Usually most Darfuris say that one can-hygiene, keep your kettle constantly on the boil, serve good not function without a morning cup of tea.
+In the afternoon, tea quality teas and understand your customers' preferences," is considered to be both refreshment and a relief to the body.

-According to historians, tea, which is widely known in Arabic as Shai, was first introduced to Sudan by the Arabs through trading and also by the British, who ruled the country during the colonial era.
-As a result of these and other influences, tea has become an essential aspect of Sudanese culture, and is widely taken at every meal or special occasion.
+According to historians, tea, which is widely known in UNAMID's base in El Fasher, North Darfur.
+Arabic as Shai, was first introduced to Sudan by the Arabs through trading and also by the British, who ruled the Ibrahim, says she started her business more than eight country during the colonial era.
+As a result of these and other years ago, selling different kinds of tea, including black, red influences, tea has become an essential aspect of Sudanese culture, and is widely taken at every meal or special occasion.

 A great deal of prestige is attached to the drinking of tea by Darfuris, to the extent that people here have coined the phrase Haflat Shai, which, when translated into English, signifies a "tea ceremony."
-Such ceremonies are organized for special occasions, such as to celebrate a newly wedded couple.
-In a tea ceremony for newlyweds, for example, friends and family contribute money and give gifts.
+Such ceremonies are organized for special occasions, such as to celebrate a newly wedded friends and family contribute money and give gifts.

-It is common for people to serve a cup of tea to visitors or to anybody who has just dropped in.
-Tea is served at most workplaces in Darfur, and tea breaks in the morning and afternoon are considered to be important moments for socializing and discussing family issues or politics.
+or to anybody who has just dropped in.
+Tea is served at delicacies to her clients. most workplaces in Darfur, and tea breaks in the morning and afternoon are considered to be important moments for is the tradition of holding tea sessions with family members socializing and discussing family issues or politics.

-Restaurants, too, have various brands of tea listed on their menus.
-And it is common to see tea stands on the street corners in Darfur's towns and villages.
+their menus.
+And it is common to see tea stands on the family, community and national problems. street corners in Darfur's towns and villages.
 The tea business is thriving here, especially the small shops that are mostly run by women, who are called tea ladies, or sit al shai.